A Topological Quantum Field Theory for Character Varieties of Non-orientable Surfaces: Introduction

+The corresponding character variety plays an important role in non-abelian Hodge theory, being isomorphic to the moduli space of $G$-flat connections on $C$ and to the moduli space of semistable $G$-Higgs bundles on $C$, as real analytic spaces \cite{Simpson1992,Simpson1994a,Simpson1994b}.
+However, the complex structures on these three moduli spaces are different, making it very interesting to study the algebraic structures of these spaces, such as their mixed Hodge structure, or their virtual class in the Grothendieck ring of varieties.

-In \cite{Gonzalez_Logares_Munoz}, Gonz\'alez-Prieto, Logares and Mu\~noz developed a method to compute the virtual class of the $G$-representation variety $\mathfrak{X}_G(\Sigma_g)$ in the Grothendieck ring of varieties $\K(\Var_k)$, using Topological Quantum Field Theories (TQFTs).
-By a TQFT we mean a (lax) monoidal functor $Z : \Bd_n \to R\text{-}\Mod$ from the category of bordisms to the category of $R$-modules, with $R$ a commutative ring.
-One of the useful things about TQFTs is that they associate invariants to closed manifolds.
-Indeed, given a closed manifold $M$, one can consider it as a bordism $\varnothing \to \varnothing$, which induces a map $Z(M) : R \to R$, since $Z(\varnothing) = R$ by monoidality.
-This map is determined by $Z(M)(1) \in R$, which we refer to as the invariant associated to $M$.
-The TQFT that we will use associates to such $M$ the class $[ \mathfrak{X}_G(M) ]$ in $R = \K(\Var_k)$.
+In \cite{GonzalezLogaresMunoz2020}, Gonz\'alez-Prieto, Logares and Mu\~noz developed a geometric method to compute the virtual classes of the $G$-representation varieties $R_G(\Sigma_g)$ in the Grothendieck ring of varieties $\K(\Var_k)$ using a Topological Quantum Field Theory (TQFT).
+By a TQFT we mean a (lax) monoidal functor $Z : \Bd_n \to R\text{-}\Mod$ from the category of $n$-bordisms to the category of $R$-modules for some commutative ring $R$.
+One of the useful properties of a TQFT is that it assigns invariants to closed manifolds.
+Indeed, any closed manifold $M$ can be considered as a bordism $\varnothing \to \varnothing$, inducing a map $Z(M) : R \to R$ as $Z(\varnothing) = R$ by monoidality.
+This map is completely determined by the element $Z(M)(1) \in R$, which we refer to as the invariant associated to $M$.
+The TQFT that was constructed in \cite{GonzalezLogaresMunoz2020} associates to $M$ the virtual class $[ R_G(M) ]$ in $R = \K(\Var_k)$.

-This method was used in \cite{Gonzalez_2020} to compute the virtual class of the (parabolic) $\SL_2(\CC)$-representation and character varieties of $\Sigma_g$.
-It was also used in \cite{Vogel_Thesis,Hablicsek_Vogel} to compute the virtual class of $\mathfrak{X}_G(\Sigma_g)$ for $G$ the groups of upper triangular matrices of rank 2, 3 and 4.
-In this paper we extend this result to non-orientable surfaces, for $G$ the groups of upper triangular matrices of rank 2 and 3.
+This method was used in \cite{Gonzalez2020} to compute the virtual classes of the parabolic $\SL_2$-representation and character varieties of $\Sigma_g$ over $k = \CC$ for any genus $g$.
+It was also used in \cite{HablicsekVogel2020,Vogel2023} to compute the virtual classes of $R_G(\Sigma_g)$ and $X_G(\Sigma_g)$ for $G$ the groups of upper triangular matrices of rank $2$, $3$, $4$ and $5$.
+In this paper, we extend these results to the case of non-orientable surfaces with $G$ equal to $\AGL_1$ and $\SL_2$, the groups of affine transformations of the line and $2 \times 2$ matrices with determinant $1$, respectively.

-Using the classification of surfaces, any connected closed surface $\Sigma$ is either a sphere or a connected sum of tori or of projective planes.
-Let $N_r$ be the surface obtained by a connected sum of $r$ projective planes (i.e. demigenus $r$).
+By the classification of surfaces, any closed connected surface $\Sigma$ is either a sphere or a connected sum of tori or of projective planes.
+Let $N_r$ be the surface obtained by a connected sum of $r$ projective planes (that is, having demigenus $r$).
 Its fundamental group is given by